fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 to hopefully get more accurate estimates of the predictors’ effects), as we see later.

-Still, I will proceed to use a simple linear regression model as our starting point (mostly for illustrative purposes and to upheld the title of this project), and make the necessary corrections in the model later.
+Still, we will proceed to use a simple linear regression model as our starting point (mostly for illustrative purposes and to upheld the title of this project), and make the necessary corrections in the model later.
-Based on the data exploration in Part One, I will use the logarithm transformation of predictors **Population_mln** and **GDP_per_capita**, and use the predictor **Inf5_m**, that combines the predictors **Infant_deaths** and **Under_five_deaths**.
-Hence, we will consider the following predictors <br/>
+Based on the data exploration in Part One, we will use the logarithm transformation of predictors **Population_mln** and **GDP_per_capita**, and use the predictor **Inf5_m**, that combines the predictors **Infant_deaths** and **Under_five_deaths**Overall, we get the following predictors <br/>

 - **Inf5_m** - Linear combination of **Infant_deaths** and
   **Under_five_deaths** (see Part One)